hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/configcli.md

 The Config CLI allows you to retrieve metadata.

+## /etc/guestconfig/configmeta.json

+The metadata can be found in the pods in `/etc/guestconfig/configmeta.json`.

 ## Exploring the Config CLI

 I wasn't able to find documentation on the Config CLI so let's do some exploring.